trussworks/accessibility/README.md

 - The font itself should be easy to read.
 Decorative fonts, small font sizes, italicized text, and all uppercase text are harder to read.
 - Larger text, shorter line lengths, taller line heights and increased letter spacing improves readability.

-**Images and icons**

-Make sure images have proper alt text

-- Users that rely on browsers to read content for them rely on alt text to provide meaning to an image.
-- It’s recommended to describe all of the elements that explain what’s happening in the image rather than just providing a simple title.
-- Descriptions should be succinct, it’s recommended to go no longer than two sentences.
-- If the product that you are designing allows users to upload images, you should provide the ability to enter alt text along with the file.
-- If an image is purely decorative, an empty alt tag should be included so that the user is not read alt text that doesn’t enhance usability.

-**Images and icons should be easily understandable**

-- Avoid using graphics when written content could communicate the same thing.
-- Use icons as helpful visual cues to connect to concepts.
-Only use icons purposefully and not for decoration.
-Use familiar icons that people are accustomed to associating with common actions, like a trash can to represent deleting something.

 **Forms/controls**

 Focus states should easily indicate what control or form element is active